lpatcha/elearning/README.md

-# OnlineLearningManagement
+# OnlineLearningManagementSystem

 ## Introduction
 The Online Learning Management System is designed to assist teachers and students in effectively organizing online education.
-It offers a user-friendly interface for accessing educational resources and assignments.
+It offers a user-friendly interface for accessing educational resources and course content.

 ## Project Architecture: